Buying guide

 AI summary

-Getting a mortgage when self-employed can be challenging.
-Banks require at least one year of financial accounts, and business write-offs often reduce your on-paper income, limiting your borrowing power.
+Getting a mortgage while self-employed is possible but requires more documentation than for salaried workers.
+Banks need at least one year of financial accounts, and claiming business expenses can reduce your on-paper income, limiting your borrowing power.

 What you’ll learn: